The application deadline has been extended to March 15.

 - An updated CV.

-- At least one and as many as two letter(s) of recommendation from a member of the program in which the student is currently enrolled.
+- At least one and as many as two letter(s) of recommendation from a member of the program in which the applicant is currently enrolled.

 - A statement of research interest no longer than 750 words, which includes an explanation of how this seminar might bear on the student’s current or future research plans.